Book a tee time

 - The putting green will be limited to 2 players with priority given to the next group due to tee off.

-- One person per buggy – Golf buggies will be sanitised after every use and therefore available to be used by single individuals.
-We will temporarily be offering buggies at the reduced rate of £10, and subject to availability.
-We advise that those who can walk do so.
+- Buggy hire – We have added a divider screen into the buggies to enable safe use by 2 people.
+Golf buggies will be sanitised after every use.
+We offer buggies at a rate of £20 and they are subject to availability.
+We advise those who can walk do so.

 PLAYING ON THE COURSE: